What is direct primary care (DPC)?

 What if I have Medicaid insurance?

-Our program is available to you!
+Our doctors are available to you!
 We do not bill Medicaid and you can not submit the charges for our services to Medicaid for reimbursement.
 We believe that having access to a Board Certified Family Physician is important to your health.

 What if I have Medicare or a Federal Health Plan?